Broadcatching

 Broadcatching is the downloading of digital content that has been made available over the Internet using RSS.

 The general idea is to use an automated mechanism to aggregate various web feeds and download content for viewing or presentation purposes.

 History

+A broadcatcher was originally a term created in the 1920s for someone who listened in to radio broadcasts, as the winner in a competition run by The Daily News paper in Britain, published on 16 February 1923.

 Fen Labalme describes coining the term 'broadcatch' in 1983.
 It refers to an automated agent that aggregates and filters content from multiple sources for presentation to an individual user.

 Stewart Brand later used the term independently in his 1987 book The Media Lab: Inventing the Future at MIT to describe artificial-intelligence technology (in one application) to assist content selection ('hunting') and viewing ('grazing' or 'browsing').